jacjac1001/Check-fruit-quality-with-your-virtual-IoT-device/README.md

 ````

 ## counterFIt webapp
-- Ignore the 'Actuators' section.
+- Ignore the `Actuators` section.
-- In the 'Sensors' section, in the sensor type, choose 'camera'
+- In the 'Sensors' section, in the sensor type, choose `camera`.
-- Name it `Picamera`
+- Name it `Picamera`.
-You can either add a file in your computer or use your built-in webcam.
+- You can either add a file in your computer or use your built-in webcam.
 ### Import image from your computer
 - Your image must be `.jpg`, `.png`, `.bmp`, or `.gif` format.
 - After importing your image, click set.